spinnaker-hackathon/pulumi-plugin/README.md

-# Thank you for your interest in this plugin.
-Please visit the official Pulumi [plugin repository](https://github.com/pulumi/spinnaker-preconfigured-job-plugin) instead.
+# Thank you for your interest in this hackathon project.
+Please visit the official repository for the Pulumi [plugin](https://github.com/pulumi/spinnaker-preconfigured-job-plugin) for instructions on how to install/use it in your Spinnaker instance.

 -------